Price Interpretability of Prediction Markets: A Convergence Analysis: Properties of MU functions and Examples

-\subsection{Examples of MU functions}
+\subsection{Examples of MU Functions}

 One prominent feature of our framework is that it provides more freedom in designing multivariate utility function.
 The following example shows how various desirable objectives can be made explicit and combined with each other using our MU framework.
+We then provide some examples of MU functions which go beyond the conventional framework of \textit{Expected Utility} or the \textit{Risk measure}-based MU function.
+Let $I$ represent the number of securities, $(\theta_1,\ldots, \theta_I)\in \Theta$ denote the market maker's belief, and $\y=(y_1,\ldots, y_I)$ the wealth vector.